 In conformance with ISO 14025:2006 Clause 6.7.1, this document contains the list of the requirements of data/background data quality which includes coverage, precision, completeness, representativeness, consistency, reproducibility, sources, and uncertainty.
 The quality of the data used to calculate the TR/EPD shall be addressed in the background report (see ISO 14044:2006, 4.2.3.6).
-In addition, the following specific requirements shall apply for products (EN 15804:2012+A1:2013 section 6.3.7 and ISO 21930:2017 section 7.1.9):
+In addition, the following specific requirements shall apply for products (ISO 21930:2017 section 7.1.9):

 - Generic data sets used for calculations shall have been updated within the last 10 years (the inventory shall have been updated, not necessarily the underlying reference data).
 Producer-specific data sets shall have been updated within the last 5 years.
-Deviations shall be justified. - Data sets shall be based on 1 year of averaged data; deviations shall be justified.
+Deviations shall be justified. - Primary data shall be collected for every process in the product system under the control of the organization(s) developing the LCA.
+In addition, data specific to the investigated product scope and supply chain are preferable to generic data, particularly in unit processes considered to have a significant contribution to the product life cycle.
+The method of data collection shall be specified (e.g., measured, calculated, estimated).
+If the specified data collection means are unachievable, the TR/EPD developer shall record the data collection method(s) utilized in the data description.
+Data sets shall be based on 1 year of averaged data; deviations shall be justified.
 The base year needs to be reported in both the background report and the TR/EPD.
-If future production conditions are to be incorporated at the time of generating the TR/EPD, the following shall apply: - Processes which do not have an influence on the manufacturing process (e.g. procurement of green electricity) can be integrated in the results.
-For green electricity, this means that the TR/EPD may not be issued until such a time as procurement takes place and is verified by the presence of a contract. - For processes which have an influence on the manufacturing process (e.g. new furnace), data must be available over a certain period of time which provides a representative set of data for the new process (a period of 3-4 months often suffice in such cases). - The time period over which inputs to and outputs from the system shall be accounted for is 100 years from the year for which the data set is deemed representative.
-A longer time period shall be used if relevant as indicated in Part B. - The technological coverage shall reflect the physical reality of the declared product or product group. - Generic data shall be checked for plausibility. - Data sets shall be complete according to the system boundaries and criteria for the exclusion of inputs and outputs as outlined in this document.
+If future production conditions are to be incorporated at the time of generating the TR/EPD, the following shall apply: - Processes which do not have an influence on the manufacturing process (e.g., procurement of green electricity) can be integrated in the results.
+For green electricity, this means that the TR/EPD may not be issued until such a time as procurement takes place and is verified by the presence of a contract. - For processes which have an influence on the manufacturing process (e.g., new furnace), data must be available over a certain period of time which provides a representative set of data for the new process (a period of 3-4 months often suffices in such cases). - The time period over which inputs to and outputs from the system shall be accounted for is 100 years from the year for which the data set is deemed representative.
+A longer time period shall be used if relevant as indicated in Part B. - The technological coverage shall reflect the physical reality of the declared product or product group. - Generic data shall be checked for plausibility. - Data sets shall be complete according to the system boundaries and criteria for the exclusion of inputs and outputs as outlined in this document. - Uncertainty shall be addressed in the data quality assessment and may be addressed qualitatively or quantitatively.
+The PCR committee may specify in each Part B the type of uncertainty analysis to be performed in the background LCA.